kkemple/scienceandmathematics.com/src/content/posts/self-supervised-learning-as-constrained-free-energy-systems.md

 s_{t+h} = f_\theta(s_t, a_{t:t+h}),
 $$

 where $s_t$ represents the latent state, $a_{t:t+h}$ represents actions or context, and $h$ is the prediction horizon.
-At $h = 10$, the system crosses recursive closure—predictions become accurate enough to support planning, reasoning, and coherent world modeling.

-The physics: recursive dynamics require sufficient temporal depth to stabilize feedback loops.
-Too shallow and errors propagate exponentially.
+The physics of recursive dynamics requires sufficient temporal depth to stabilize feedback loops.
+Too shallow and errors propagate exponentially—the system cannot model temporal dependencies required for coherence.
 Too deep and computational overhead (contributing to $\kappa$) grows faster than predictive accuracy improves.

-The decade threshold marks the optimal trade-off encoded in the organizational overhead curve.
+The critical insight is that recursive self-modeling requires enough depth for the system to represent its own prediction process with sufficient fidelity.
+This is the $\varphi$-sector at work: hierarchical compression across temporal scales follows the same inflation–subdivision consistency that produces golden-ratio structure in spatial domains.
+The constraint functional penalizes both insufficient depth (high $\mathrm{CD}(t)$ from unstable recursion) and excessive depth (high $\kappa$ from unnecessary complexity).

-The same $h = 10$ appears in biological neural timescales—consolidation from short-term to long-term memory operates over roughly 10 synaptic time constants.
-The convergence across biological and artificial systems reflects the underlying physics of coherence maintenance in hierarchical temporal structures.
+Similar depth thresholds appear across architectures—transformers exhibit emergent reasoning capabilities around 10–12 layers, and biological memory consolidation operates over multiple synaptic time constants.
+The convergence suggests underlying constraints on recursive coherence in hierarchical temporal structures, though the precise numerical values depend on architecture-specific factors.

 ## Collapse as Free-Energy Physics